The educational aim of the programme is to qualify students to a level of excellence in one of the 4 specialised fields of Mechanics:

 The programme courses are taught in English at all partner institutions and are structured according to the following scheme.

 Students will be asked to make three mobility wishes (in order of preference) before every semester.
-The wishes will be presented to the Academic Board and the final decision will be made based on the students' wishes, the equal distribution of students between STRAINS institution and the student ranking (based on the grades obtained in previous semesters).
+The wishes will be presented to the Board and the final decision will be made based on the students' wishes, the number of students required in each STRAINS institution and the student ranking (based on the grades obtained in previous semesters).

-All students will be welcomed in Lille and will participate in integration events, including compulsory workshops (including seminar by guest speakers) and field-trip.
+All students will be welcomed in Lille and will participate in integration events, including compulsory workshops (including seminar by guest speakers).

 The goal of this first term is to provide a strong fundamental background in Solid Mechanics to strengthen students background to the level required and to enables them to reach a similar level of knowledge before tackling more specialized or applied topics at partner institutions.